albertcthomas/albertcthomas.github.io/_posts/2024-10-21-python-development-behind-proxy.md

 * There are tools such as CNTLM that encrypt your password, centralize the proxy configuration and work for applications that do not allow passing a username and password to the proxy configuration.
 * Discussion on `HTTP_PROXY` or `http_proxy` and the different ways to pass multiple domains to `no_proxy`: <https://about.gitlab.com/blog/2021/01/27/we-need-to-talk-no-proxy/>

-[^1]: See the “Reserved characters after percent-encoding” table on the [Percent-encoding wikipedia page](https://en.wikipedia.org/wiki/Percent-encoding) for guidance.
+[^1]: See the “Reserved characters after percent-encoding” table on the [Percent-encoding Wikipedia page](https://en.wikipedia.org/wiki/Percent-encoding) for guidance.
 [^2]: Ensure this list also includes other CAs, as the proxy might not always replace the original certificate.
 [^3]: `pip` vendors `requests` and `urllib3`, meaning they are packaged directly within `pip` itself.
 [^4]: Don't confuse the third party package `urllib3` and the `urllib` module available in the Python standard library.